Federal Election Commission: During the Trump administrations

 Donald Trump assumed his first presidency of the United States on January 20, 2017.

 The commission had fewer than six commissioners for several years after the resignation of Ann Ravel (Democratic) in March 2017.
 Trump nominated James E. Trainor III (Republican) on September 14, 2017, for a term expiring on April 30, 2023, to enable replacement for Lee Goodman (Republican), who resigned in February 2018, creating a second vacancy.
 When Matthew Petersen (Republican) resigned on August 31, 2019, the commission had only three commissioners, and was unable to conduct most of its regulatory and decision-making functions due to lack of a quorum.
 In the absence of a quorum, the commission could not vote on complaints or give guidance through advisory opinions.
 As of May 19, 2020, there were 350 outstanding matters on the agency's enforcement docket and 227 items waiting for action.

 Trainor was confirmed by the Senate on May 19, 2020, restoring the commission's quorum of four.
 One meeting was held online, due to the coronavirus pandemic, on June 18, 2020.
 On June 25, however, Caroline Hunter (Republican) resigned, effective July 3, with the result that the commission once again lacked a quorum.
 On December 9, three new members were confirmed by the Senate.

 Donald Trump assumed his second presidency of the United States on January 20, 2025.

 Trump fired Ellen L. Weintraub on February 6, 2025; Weintraub has rejected the action, arguing that her removal was unlawful and ultra vires.

-Since May 1, 2025 the FEC has been defunct with only 3 commissioners.
+Since May 1, 2025 the FEC has been defunct with 3 or fewer commissioners.
 Ann Ravel stated that "Trump wants to purposely leave the FEC without a quorum because of the very high number of complaints filed with the FEC about his improper financing.

 On 1 July 2025 Shana M. Broussard became chair for the rest of the year, following her election to the role in April.
 Trainor, previously acting chair became vice-chair.